Let's Turn It On

 Written by Freddie Mercury

-Appears on: UK I Was Born To Love You double 7" vinyl, The Solo Collection
+UK I Was Born To Love You double 7" vinyl, The Solo Collection

 One of many great things about Queen and their solo catalogue is that even non-album b-side tracks are worthy of getting the Extended Version treatment.
 Nothing really new here, but if you like the original version, you should enjoy this one.
 There are some frenetic and fun changes in the middle, to keep your attention, and the end result is a respectable entry in the list of '80s extended mixes.

-She Blows Hot And Cold
+She Blows Hot And Cold 3:29

 Written by Freddie Mercury

 Another non-album b-side, this track starts with some studio chatter from Freddie before launching into a rough and tumble, piano driven number that's nothing but fun.
-As good as it is it's in a slightly different league than tracks which ended up on the album.
+As good as it is, this is in a slightly different league than the tracks which ended up on the album.
 For one thing, there are no synthesizers, which is good because the track doesn't really age.
 Well worth finding this track.

 She Blows Hot And Cold (Re-release) 3:26